ursa-mikail/blockchain_simple_learn_demo/readme.md

 Trust and entrust membership management.
 """
---approve or --deny or --revoke must come with clear option just as before, i.e.  --redelegate/transfer_ownership, --transfer_funds, --add_ownership, etc.
+e.g. --approve or --deny or --revoke must come with clear option just as before, i.e.  --redelegate/transfer_ownership, --transfer_funds, --add_ownership, etc.

+On every action, e.g. when you add ownership, what is the flow to increase the shares? regenerate (MPC or Multi-sig)?
+Release back-up shares (escrowed)?
 """

 Safe an secure (de-)Fragmentation / (de-)composition of smart contracts and data storage.